Skip to main content

 • Website or emails asking for money to complete the application process

-• Requests for payment through unofficial methods such as Western Union or other wire transfers
+• Requests for payment through unofficial methods, such as cryptocurrency, Western Union or other wire transfers

 • Emails that do not end with .gov pretending to be a U.S. government website